Trump: U.S. may give farmers more aid until trade deals 'kick in'

 Trump is seeking re-election in the Nov.
 3 presidential election.
 Farmers form a key part of his electoral base, but they have been badly bruised by low commodity prices and Trump’s tit-for-tat tariff dispute with China.

+Ted McKinney, U.S. Department of Agriculture undersecretary, later said the department had not expected Trump’s comment.

+“The President’s Tweet was a surprise to us,” McKinney said at an event in Arlington, Virginia.
+“He will make that decision.
+And we will go with that decision.”

-The White House, the Department of Agriculture and the U.S. Trade Representative’s office all declined to comment.
+The White House and the U.S. Trade Representative’s office all declined to comment.

 Last month, Trump signed a trade deal with Canada and Mexico into law, along with a separate Phase 1 accord with China that went into effect in mid-February.

-Canada has not yet ratified the deal and experts had been skeptical that China, which had pledged to increase its purchases of U.S. goods by $200 billion over two years, would be able to meet the goal even before a coronavirus outbreak hit the country’s imports and exports.
+Canada has not yet ratified the deal and experts had been sceptical that China, which had pledged to increase its purchases of U.S. goods by $200 billion over two years, would be able to meet the goal even before a coronavirus outbreak hit the country’s imports and exports.

 Reporting by Makini Brice; Additional reporting by P.J.
 Huffstutter in Arlington, Virginia; Editing by Susan Heavey and Bernadette Baum